kristen duke summer favorite things giveaway bucket

 Before this, I had a 430 flash, but found it wasn’t as powerful.
 The cool thing about the Canon 580 (and comparable Nikon SB 800) is that it can be used as a slave, or off camera light, if you ever do set ups with backdrops and studio lighting.
 The dedicated flash also has a swivel top up and down and right and left.
 When I use it, I am often bouncing that light off of the ceiling.
 Seems like an odd concept (did to me at first) but light actually bounces!
 Bouncing diffuses the light a bit so it isn’t so harsh.
 It really is prettier.
 Below is a shot taken of me at a wedding in 2007.
 Lightsphere diffuser purched atop my flash.

 I purchased a lightsphere (clear object on top of the flash above) a few years ago that works as a diffuser.
 It is an attachment to the front of my flash that softens the harsh light.
-In my example below, image #1 I bounced the light off of the low ceiling straight up.
-It bounced back down in an uneven patter. #2, I bounced my light at an angle and it was prettier, but still dark.
-Image #3, I used my lightsphere and put the diffuser cap on and pointed it straight towards my subject for nice pretty light.
+In my example below, image

 Below is an image from a wedding reception.
-It’s dark everywhere with a sliht ambiance lighting.
+It’s dark everywhere with a slight ambiance lighting.
 My flash (with diffused lightsphere attached) created just enough light on the couple to capture the sweet moment.

 2. Natural Light Lamps